ssssskull/ssssskull/README.md

 - 🔭 I’m currently working on design and web projects under TaskFlex's wings, a student Freelance organisation

-- 🌱 I’ve just begun learning Tailwind, Vue, Jamstack and planning to look into Contentful in the near future
+- 🌱 I’ve just begun learning Tailwind, JAMstack and planning to include these in my future projects

 - 👋 Say hi if you meet me at tech-talks and workshops hosted by FutureSkills